eltos/PasteIntoFile/README.md

 ```
 ```
 > .\PasteIntoFile.exe help paste
-PasteIntoFile 5.0.0.0
+PasteIntoFile 5.3.0.0
 Copyright © PasteIntoFile GitHub contributors

+  --append           (Default: false) Append to file if it exists (and extension
+                     supports appending).
   -a, --autosave     Autosave file without prompt (true/false) -c, --clear        Clear clipboard after save (true/false) -d, --directory    Path of directory to save file into -f, --filename     Filename template with optional format variables such as
                      {0:yyyyMMdd HHmmSS} for current date and time {1:000} for batch-mode save counter
                      May also contain a file extension and path fragment if used in paste mode.
   --help             Display this help screen.
-  --image-extension    Set default file extension for image contents --overwrite          (Default: false) Overwrite existing file without prompt.
+  --overwrite        (Default: false) Overwrite existing file without prompt.
                      Requires --autosave=true.
+If append is also given, this only applies in case appending fails.
-  --text-extension     Set default file extension for text contents --version            Display version information.
+  --version          Display version information.
 ```

 **Examples:**